tokend/new-js-sdk/README.md

 **TokenD JS SDK** is a client-side Javascript library for TokenD tokenization platform.

+## Changelog

+All notable changes to this project will be documented in [this file](./changelog.md).
+This project adheres to Semantic Versioning.

 ## Getting Started

 1. Add TokenD SDK to your project: